dcooney/ajax-load-more/ajax-load-more/README.txt

 == Description ==

 A simple yet powerful solution for loading WordPress posts and pages via Ajax requests.
-Build complex WP queries using our shortcode builder and let Ajax Load More handle the rest.
+Build complex WP queries using our shortcode builder and let **[Ajax Load More](http://connekthq.com/plugins/ajax-load-more/)** handle the rest.

-View live examples on the **[demo site](http://connekthq.com/plugins/ajax-load-more/)**.

-= Please Rate Ajax Load More! =

-Your ratings make a big difference!
-If you like and use Ajax Load More, please consider taking the time to [rate my plugin](http://wordpress.org/support/view/plugin-reviews/ajax-load-more).
-Your ratings and reviews will help this plugin grow and provide the motivation needed to keep pushing it forward.

 = Features =

 * **Shortcode/Query Builder** - create your own Ajax Load More shortcode by adjusting the various WordPress query parameters (see Shortcode Parameters)
 * **Customizable Repeater** - edit and extend the functionality of Ajax Load More by editing the repeater (see screenshots)
 * **Setting Panel** - Customize your version of Ajax Load More by updating various plugin settings (see screenshots)

+Check out the live **[demo site](http://connekthq.com/plugins/ajax-load-more/)** for more information!

 = Shortcode Parameters =